oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Security Guidance for JWT and CWT

-Status List Token in JWT format should follow the security considerations of {{RFC7519}} and the best current practices of {{RFC8725}}.
+A Status List Token in the JWT format should follow the security considerations of {{RFC7519}} and the best current practices of {{RFC8725}}.

 Status List Token in CWT format should follow the security considerations of {{RFC8392}}.